debitdirect/debitdirect.github.io/developers.md

 In the case of a missing Content-Length header, you will receive an Error 411 (Length Required) error message.
 Although, the majority of HTTP clients should send the header by default.

 ### Time zones / dates
-All dates are formatted as ISO8601 with timezone information.
-For API calls that allow for a timestamp to be specified, we use that exact timestamp.
-These timestamps look something like 2014-02-27T15:05:06.123Z.
+All date/time are formatted as ISO8601 with timezone information.
+For API calls that allow for a date/time to be specified, we use that exact date/time.
+These date/times look something like 2018-06-22T11:21:43.123Z.

-For endpoints that require dates, we expect a date string of the format YYYY-MM-DD, where an example would look like 2014-02-27.

 ### Response Codes
 DebitDirect return the following response codes: